hardin47/website/Math158/Notes/02b-diag1.md

 </div>

 The Box-Cox transformations are a class of transformations.
 Generally, $\ln, \exp$, square root, and polynomial transformations are sufficient to fit a linear model which satisfies the necessary technical conditions.
+We won't spend time learning about Box-Cox, but you can read about them to learn more about transforming variables.

 ### Interpreting Regression Coefficients {-}